-SpaceX violated its launch license during last month’s Starship test flight, prompting FAA to order an investigation
+SpaceX violated its launch license during December’s Starship test flight, prompting the FAA to order an investigation

 Now, he is taking aim at the FAA, the federal agency that licenses launches but also is, as part of its mandate, supposed to support industry.

-Musk’s tweets were “not helpful,” said a person with knowledge of the situation who is not authorized to speak publicly.
+Musk’s tweets were “not helpful,” said a person with knowledge of the situation who spoke on the condition of anonymity because they were not authorized to speak publicly.

-If the FAA approved a launch that ended with people getting hurt “then we’re in a situation where we’re second guessed — did you do everything you could?
+If the FAA approved a launch that ended with people getting hurt “then we’re in a situation where we’re second-guessed — did you do everything you could?
 And were you influenced by Elon and his fan club?” the person said.

 After working throughout the weekend on SpaceX’s license for its next flight, the FAA said on Tuesday it determined that SpaceX “complies with all safety and related federal regulations and is authorized to conduct Starship SN9 flight operations in accordance with its launch license.”